dbargatz/btree/README.md

 * Debian-based Linux
 * GCC 6.3.0/clang 4.0.1 or newer is installed
+* Doxygen 1.8.11 or newer is installed
 * Python 3.8.x is installed
+* A version of pip3 is installed

 The `./configure` script will install the following: